Everything you need to know.

 Here are the top 4 islands for a perfect diving experience in Andaman:

 Nemo Reef in Havelock marks every point on the list for a perfect diving experience and is the best place to dive in Andaman for both new and experienced divers.

 The rich marine life and abundant coral population near the place offers an engaging experience, second to none.
 The divers are often enclosed with vibrant fishes and sea dwellers throughout the dive.
 The perfect blend of clear waters and low water currents makes sure your dive is stress-free and safe.

-The beach can be reached via a boat and has an extensive number of experienced PADI certified scuba providers.
+The beach can be reached by road and has an extensive number of experienced PADI certified scuba providers.
 The abundance of providers gives you a lot of choices so you can compare and get the best package for yourself.

 The best thing is, every trip and package includes a visit to Havelock Island, so you don't have to worry about additional travel expenses and time.

 There are total 9 great locations where you can dive in Havelock based on the type of experience you are looking for.

 Barracuda City is simply the best spot for diving in Andaman for newbies.
 Long strips of coral belts with the perfect blend of both hard and soft coral population separates it from other locations.
 The rich ecosystem provides tons of radiant fishes of all species and colors and most of the time, wandering sea turtles can be easily spotted near the corals.
 Overall the perfect place to dive for a completely unique and memorable experience.